 They have already used your product or your services, but not as often nor at the level as you would like.
 Select them in a separate group and talk about those functions that they might not be aware of yet.
 Emails with recommendations based on previous purchases can be examples of such newsletters for the B2C sector.

 They regularly use your services, read emails, and thoroughly know your product.
 Maintain the interest of this group to your product, tell about new products, offer bonuses and ask for their opinion.
-Airbnb offers $30 its most loyal users for attracting new customers for the next trip:
+Airbnb offers $30 to its most loyal users to attract new customers for the next trip:

 (Source: Email from Airbnb)

-Unfortunately, most of the customers at some stage cease to use the service or to make purchases.
-The reasons are different, our task is to try to return at least part of your former customers.
+Unfortunately, most customers at some stage cease to use the service or make purchases.
+The reasons are different; our task is to try to return at least part of your former customers.

 (Source: Email from Pampik)

 Remember that the content of your newsletters should be as linked to the customer’s actions as possible.